kevinsusantio21/mekari_kevin/README.md

 **Inserting the Query Result to table destination**

-This section was added after I replied the recruitment email.

 Please add `TRUNCATE TABLE` syntax to delete all rows in the destination table and `INSERT INTO` syntax for inserting the query result to the destination table.
 Assuming the destination table name is `datamart`, so the query will be:
 ```
 TRUNCATE TABLE datamart;